merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

 It is hopefully understandable that these two flags are incompatible with each other.

+### Skipping some Pathway Maps

+By default, this program will process all regular-type KEGG Pathway Maps (those with map IDs starting with prefix '00') which have Reaction ('RN') type KGML files available in the KEGG data directory.
+If there are some Pathway Maps that you _don't want_ used for prediction (because they are irrelevant to your system, or you think they lead to misleading results, whatever), you can use the `--exclude-pathway-maps` option to provide a comma-separated list of Pathway Map ID numbers (just the numbers, no string prefix of any kind).

+In the example below, we exclude two Pathway Maps: [map 00195 (Photosynthesis)](https://www.kegg.jp/dbget-bin/www_bget?map00195) and [map 00190 (Oxidative Phosphorylation)](https://www.kegg.jp/dbget-bin/www_bget?map00190).
+Both of these describe several enzyme complexes and do not explicitly contain any chemical reactions; hence, they do not have 'RN'-type KGML files and would be skipped by the program anyway.
+The only effect of using the flag in this case would be that you don't see any warnings on the terminal about those two Pathway Maps.
+However, if you use the flag to exclude a map that _does_ have an 'RN'-type KGML file, such as [map 00470 (D-amino acid biosynthesis)](https://www.kegg.jp/pathway/map00470), the effect would be to remove any predictions (and accompanying evidence) that come from that Pathway Map.

+{{ codestart }}
+anvi-predict-metabolic-exchanges -c1 %(contigs-db)s -c2 %(contigs-db)s \
+                                 -O ANY_PREFIX \
+                                 --exclude-pathway-maps 00195,00190
+{{ codestop }}

+This option is only relevant if you allow the Pathway Map Walk prediction strategy (i.e., you didn't use `--no-pathway-walk`).

 ### Changing the number of allowed gaps in the Pathway Map walks

 The `--maximum-gaps` parameter applies to the first prediction step of walking over KEGG Pathway Maps, and allows a certain number of missing enzyme annotations in the reaction chains.
 By default, we don't allow any gaps, but if you think missing annotations in either genome might be throwing off your predictions, you can set this parameter to an integer greater than 0: